-Based on the information reviewed, Kimley-Horn has identified potential environmental constraints that could require additional planning.
-A level 2 (field) wetland delineation was conducted and additional information will be included in the level 2 wetland delineation report.
-The site plan is included as Attachment D. Potential suitable habitat for listed federal species may be present within the study area.
-If tree clearing is anticipated, it is recommended to be completed between October 1 and March 31, which is outside of the active bat season.
-Impacts to wetlands should be avoided or minimized to the extent practicable.
+Potential suitable habitat for listed federal species may be present within the study area.
+If tree clearing or structure demolition is anticipated, it is recommended to be completed between October 1 and March 31, which is outside of the active bat season.
 The IDNR determined that adverse effects to state listed species or protected resources are unlikely.

 No impacts to known IIAS-listed resources are anticipated.
 Correspondence with the Illinois State Historic Preservation Office (SHPO) is ongoing and results are pending.

 Figures